r3muxd/MonoGame/Documentation/tutorials/CP_HowTo_Localize.md

 7. Save the file.

-### To assign the cusom content processor to the .spritefont file

-1. Compile the solution to build the Content Pipeline Extension Library project.

-2. In **Solution Explorer**, right-click the project, and then click **Add Reference**.

-3. In the **Add Reference** dialog box, click the **Projects** tab, and then select the previously created Content Pipeline Extension Library project (for example, LocalizationPipeline).

-4. Click **OK**.

-5. In the content project, right-click the .spritefont file, and then select **Properties**.

-6. In the resulting **Properties** pane, choose your custom processor (for example, LocalizedFontProcessor) from the drop-down list associated with the **ContentProcessor** field.

 # Using Localized Strings in the Game

 The localized strings will be available in your game as a class with the same name as the base file name of the resource file for the default language (for example, Strings).